Circumcision: Interwar period and World War II (1918–1945)

 During the interwar period, medical organizations and doctors in mainland Europe experimented with the idea of routine circumcision for prophylactic reasons as well, alongside developments in the Anglophonic world.
 In France, the medical profession went so far as to recommend universal routine circumcision.
 However, prevalence in France and mainland Europe remained low.
 There is a lack of consensus in the academic literature on why this occurred.

+The Cohen family gathered to celebrate a Brit Milah in Eveleth, Minnesota, United States, 1908.
+The mohel wears a tallit and kippah.

 Yosha & Bolnick & Koyle (2012) have suggested that a factor in its Anglophonic adoption and dismissal in mainland Europe relates to attitudes towards Judaism and Jewish practices.
 While many of these Anglophonic polities would not be considered tolerant by modern standards: the United Kingdom had Benjamin Disraeli—a Jew—as Prime Minister; Jews in the United States were prominent and generally well-respected; while in Australia "the racial issues of the time involved primarily Aborigines and Chinese immigration, and Jews were essentially below the radar".
 They argue that once "a substantial proportion of the male population [was] circumcised, the idea that it [was] a Jewish practice [became] no longer relevant.
 In Britain this was aided by the fact that circumcision was well known to be as much a practice of the nobility as a Jewish religious rite, so that the racial-religious nexus was broken."
 These factors were absent in continental Europe.

 Rates in the Anglophonic world began to sharply diverge after 1945.